strangerstudios/pmpro-google-analytics/README.md

 ![License](https://img.shields.io/badge/license-GPL--2.0%2B-red.svg?style=flat-square)

 ### Welcome to the Paid Memberships Pro - Google Analytics GitHub Repository
-This allows Google Analytics to measure traffic and interactions across your website, as well as ecommerce conversions across the checkout experience.
+This pluing connects your membership site to Google Analytics to measure traffic and interactions across your website, as well as ecommerce conversions (new memberships and subscriptions) across the checkout experience.

 For more information please visit [paidmembershipspro.com/add-ons/google-analytics](https://www.paidmembershipspro.com/add-ons/google-analytics)